davidpuertolas/ai-video-editor-agent/README.md

 This is an public demo of Wands — it does **not include** the autonomous AI agent (that is private😜).
 Instead, it simulates how a user would interact with Wands through prompts, offering a preview of the experience:

-Chat Mode:
+Chat Mode (real implementation):
-> “At 0:15, add subtitles, and background music” → Result in seconds.
+> “At 0:15, add subtitles, and background music” → Result in seconds.\n
-> “At 0:15, add text "HELLO" in red” → Result in seconds.
+> “At 0:15, add text "HELLO" in red” → Result in seconds.\n
 > “At 0:15, add background music” → Result in seconds.

-Agent Mode:
+Agent Mode (implementation by sequential chat mode assignments):
 > “At 0:15, add subtitles, text "HELLO" in red and background music” → Result in seconds, by simulation due to public version restrictions.